Massive Santa Rosa food giveaway underscores community need after evacuations, blackouts

 “They eat a lot,” their father said, “and they know where the food is.”

-Santa Rosa Junior College preschool employee Dena Timmons, 40, said she’d been away from work all week, as well, the center closed along with the college.
-Meanwhile, right before the fire started, her cat had been struck by a car and had to have a leg amputated — an unexpected hardship.
+Santa Rosa Junior College preschool employee Dena Timmons, 40, said she had been away from work all week, as well, the center closed along with the college.
+Meanwhile, right before the fire started, her cat had been struck by a car and had to have a leg amputated - an unexpected hardship.

 Though she was not required to evacuate from her Rincon Valley home, it had become increasingly difficult to stay at home with no electricity and with food running out.
 Then her daughter became ill after eating some food Timmons had stored in a work freezer she thought would be OK, and they decided their only option was to seek refuge and support at a Petaluma evacuation shelter for several days before returning home Thursday to bare cupboards.

 “This means a whole, whole lot,” Timmons said, sorting through a box of nonperishable foods and dry storage items.
 “We have no food, and we have no money.
 No support.
 It’s just me.
 So it does mean a lot.”

 The food distribution was made possible through individual donations of food from community members, some of which was still being dropped off even as food was being handed out on Friday.
 About 70 community volunteers also were involved in directing traffic, running carts and boxes, sorting food and replenishing tables.

 The American Red Cross chipped in with donations of milk in the final hours of Friday’s event, Holmes said.